OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_dmqc.md

 1. A minimisation algorithm (`fminsearch` from MATLAB) is used to fit two lag coefficients: $\tau = \tau_0 + \tau_1 (T-20)$ as per @Hahn2014.
 1. This $\tau$ is then used with an exponential inverse-filter, typically against optode phase (and oxygen recalculated) but partial pressure or concentration as per {cite}`Bittig2018` has also been tested.
 The correction is applied on a per-dive basis.
+1. Oxygen concentration is then calculated using the corrected phase and CTD temperature following using the factory foil coefficients.

 ### Time response correction 4 - AlterEco

-For AlterEco many gliders were not collecting data on both up and down casts which precludes the use of the above routines.
+For AlterEco, many gliders were not collecting data on both up and down casts which precludes the use of the above routines.
+The routine implemented by Tom Hull was as follows:

 1. A $\tau$ was calculated for the geometric and boundary layer diffusive lag by minimising the difference between the CTD and optode temperatures.
 1. This $\tau$ was used to then inverse-filter the optode phase and temperature.
 1. A secondary lag correction based on the temperature as per the UEA toolbox and {cite}`Hahn2014`.
+1. Oxygen concentration is then calculated using the corrected phase and optode temperature following using the factory foil coefficients.

 ## Light intrusion

 Optodes can be sensitive to light intrusion if the foil is damaged.
 These instruments will typically still provide good data in the absence of light.
 A check should be made for increased sensor noise near the surface during daylight hours and contrast this with night-time observations.